elvis-darko/EMPLOYEE-CHURN--SQL-POWER-BI-PYTHON-/README.md

 # NOTES ON DATASETS
 This the data about the employee on various factor influencing the attrition from the company.
 <br />
- This is a fictional data set created by IBM data scientists
+ This is a fictional data set created by IBM data scientists.

 # SCREESHOTS OF DEPLOYED APP